HMS Irresistible (1898): Service history

-Pre-World War I
+Pre-First World War

 The keel for HMS Irresistible was laid down at Chatham Dockyard on 11 April 1898 and launched on 15 December 1898 in a very incomplete state to clear the building ways for the construction of the battleship Venerable.
 Irresistible was completed in October 1901.
 The ship was commissioned at Chatham Dockyard on 4 February 1902 by Captain George Morris Henderson and a complement of 870 officers and men for Mediterranean Fleet service.
 She left Portsmouth in late March 1902, arriving the following month at Gibraltar where she relieved the turret ship Devastation as a guard ship.
 In May 1902 she visited Augusta, Sicily, and in August 1902 she went to Piraeus.
 In late December 1902 she was back in Greek waters when she visited Astakos in the Ionian Sea with HMS Bulwark and HMS Pioneer.

 She suffered two mishaps during her years in the Mediterranean, colliding with the Norwegian merchant steamer SS Clive while steaming in fog on her way to her commissioning on 3 March 1902, sustaining considerable damage to the side of her hull, and running aground at Malta on 5 October 1905.
 She underwent a refit there after her grounding, and a second refit there between October 1907 and January 1908.
 In April 1908, Irresistible was transferred to the Channel Fleet, where she collided with a schooner while steaming in fog on 4 May 1908, suffering no damage.
 She was assigned to the Nore Division in 1909, and was reduced to a nucleus crew in May 1910.
 Her Channel Fleet service ended on 1 June 1910, when she paid off at Chatham Dockyard for a refit.
 Her refit completed, Irresistible commissioned at Chatham on 28 February 1911 to serve in the 3rd Division, Home Fleet, at the Nore.
 In 1912, she was assigned to the 5th Battle Squadron.

-World War I
+First World War

 Britain entered the First World War in August 1914; the 5th Battle Squadron was based at Portland and assigned to patrol duties in the English Channel under the Channel Fleet.
 Irresistible covered the landing of the Plymouth Marine Battalion at Ostend, Belgium, on 25 August, and thereafter covered the occupation.
 In October–November 1914, Irresistible was temporarily attached to the Dover Patrol.
 Her duties included bombardment of German Army forces along the Belgian coast in support of Allied troops fighting on the front.
 On 3 November, she was detached to support East Coast Patrols during the German raid on Yarmouth, though she did not see action with German warships.
 Irresistible returned to the Channel Fleet later in November 1914.
 The 5th Battle Squadron was transferred to Sheerness on 14 November to guard against a possible German invasion.
 The squadron was transferred back to Portland on 30 December.